Jamal Khashoggi: Legacy

 There have been calls to rename the streets with the Saudi embassy to "Khashoggi Street" or the equivalent.
 In London, Amnesty International put up a sign with that name outside the Saudi embassy, one month after Khashoggi disappeared into the Saudi consulate in Istanbul.

 In Washington, D.C., a petition was started to rename the Foggy Bottom street on which the Saudi embassy in Washington DC stands as "Jamal Khashoggi Way".
 In late November 2018, local officials voted to rename the street in honor of Jamal Khashoggi, subject to approval by the city council.
 The city council had voted to rename the stretch of New Hampshire Avenue in December 2021.
 On 15 June 2022, the street was renamed "Jamal Khashoggi Way".
-The street sign unveiling ceremony was held at 1:14 pm.
+The street sign unveiling ceremony was held at 1:14 p.m.
 ET, symbolising the time Khashoggi was last seen before his death on 2 October 2018.
 Phil Mendelson, president of the District of Columbia Council, said that "The street will serve as a constant reminder, a memorial to Jamal Khashoggi's memory that cannot be covered up".

+In May 2023, the Los Angeles city council voted to designate the portion of Wilshire Boulevard in front of the building housing the Saudi Arabian consulate "Jamal Khashoggi Way."
+The dedication ceremony took place later that year on 2 October, the fifth anniversary of Khashoggi's assassination.
+The city also placed a sign naming an intersection adjacent to the consulate "Jamal Khashoggi Square," with text reading: "A journalist and advocate for democracy slain by the Saudi government."

 In December 2018, Khashoggi was named by Time magazine as a Time Person of the Year for 2018.

 The "Jamal Khashoggi - Award for Courageous Journalism 2019" (JKA) was instituted, awarding five projects up to US$5,000 each to support investigative journalistic projects.

 A Showtime original documentary, Kingdom of Silence, about the murder of Khashoggi was released on 2 October 2020, to mark the second anniversary of his death.

 In 2020, a documentary on the assassination of Khashoggi and the role played by Saudi Crown Prince Mohammed bin Salman was made by Oscar-winning film director and producer, Bryan Fogel.
 However, it took eight months for Fogel to find a streaming service for The Dissident, which was released by an independent company.

 Many of Khashoggi's banned articles were made available in the Uncensored Library to circumvent censorship laws.